My Approach

 If I were to pick three cornerstones on which I base teaching, they would be:

-But interest and attention can disappear in subtle ways - from teaching that lacks relevance, to gaps in our understandings that grow, to the fear of being wrong, to a resistance to authority, to the idea that an aptitude for something is simply not in our nature.
+But enthusiasm and attention can disappear in subtle ways - from teaching that lacks relevance, to gaps in our understandings that grow, to the fear of being wrong, to a resistance to authority, to the idea that an aptitude for something is simply not in our nature.

 So fundamental to my approach is the facilitation of the curiosity of the student.
 Often this involves building around fun activities and practical real-life projects devised with the student, or with an understanding of what makes them tick.
 This could be anything from blackberry picking and cake baking; to design and craft projects like building a table; to a game of darts with the score counted on a DIY Roman abacus at one of my Curiosity Workshops.
+I also like to spin a story, with or without the camp fire.

 Communal Exploration: It can be frustrating to find that a message isn’t getting across.
 The typical sentiment may be ‘You’re not listening to me’, with an implication that it is their responsibility to do so, and that you are being hard done by in some way.